jethrocarr/howalarming-ios/README.md

 * Notification and display of alarm events sent by the [HowAlarming GCM server](https://github.com/jethrocarr/howalarming-gcm).
 * Allows the alarm to be armed or disarmed directly from the app.
-* Automatic registration of active apps to the GCM server.
+* Automatic registration of active apps to the FCM/GCM server.

 Unlike the Android app, this one doesn't do tricks like vibrate and ring non-stop in the event of an alarm, iOS doesn't offer us as much flexibilty as